-will be cracking down on the use of illegal fireworks over the Fourth of July holiday this year.
+Law enforcement and fire inspector teams in Clark County and the city of Las Vegas will be cracking down on the use of illegal fireworks over the July Fourth holiday.

-Fireworks noise scares pets and can be disturbing to seniors, veterans
+Fireworks noise also scares pets and can be disturbing to

 If you're thinking of driving to communities outside the local area to buy non-safe and sane fireworks so that you can set them off in Greater Las Vegas and Clark County,